Cruelty and Compassion

 It has little effect, but they continue to stay away.

-The Bizra can handle the violence, and cruelty when it is outside them.
+The Bizra can handle the violence and cruelty when it is lies outside them.

-It simply saddens, disgusts them, or inspires pity.
+It simply saddens them, disgusts them, or inspires pity.

-Each person has seen their own foolishess, cruelty, and anger.
+Each person has seen their own foolishness, cruelty, and anger.

-We may hate it, but we usually can deal with it.
+We may hate it, but most of us can deal with it.

-People with Bizra eyes are poor at living with the different sides of themselves.
+Jiku with fire eyes are poor at living with the different sides of themselves.

 Tzina has built a mental wall around her acceptable, known self.

-And other parts of her, run wild, and somehow destroy her sanity, and ultimately her life.
+Other parts of her run wild, destroy her sanity, and ultimately her life.

-I have no idea how to help the Bizra or Tzina with this problem.
+I have no idea how to help the Bizra or Tzina find peace within themselves.

 I turn to face the Bizra.